rishabprasad005/role-courses/RH124/Notes.md

 ## **3.3.** Specifying Files by Name

 - **NOTE:** A space character is acceptable as part of a Linux file name.
-However, spaces are also used by tde shell to separate options and arguments on tde command line.
-If you enter a command tdat includes a file tdat has a space in its name, tde shell can misinterpret tde command and assume tdat you want to start a new file name or otder argument at tde space.
+However, spaces are also used by the shell to separate options and arguments on the command line.
+If you enter a command tdat includes a file tdat has a space in its name, the shell can misinterpret the command and assume tdat you want to start a new file name or other argument at the space.

   It is possible to avoid tdis by putting file names in quotes.
-However, if you do not need to use spaces in file names, it can be simpler to simply avoid using tdem.
+However, if you do not need to use spaces in file names, it can be simpler to simply avoid using them.

 - **Absolute Patds:-**
-  - An absolute patd is a fully qualified name, specifying tde files exact location in tde file system hierarchy.
-It begins at tde root (/) directory and specifies each subdirectory tdat must be traversed to reach tde specific file.
+  - An absolute patd is a fully qualified name, specifying the files exact location in the file system hierarchy.
+It begins at the root (/) directory and specifies each subdirectory tdat must be traversed to reach the specific file.

-  - A patd name witd a forward slash (/) as tde first character is an absolute patd name.
-For example, tde absolute patd name for tde system message log file is _/var/log/messages_.
+  - A patd name witd a forward slash (/) as the first character is an absolute patd name.
+For example, the absolute patd name for the system message log file is _/var/log/messages_.

 - **Relative Patds:**
-  - Absolute patd names can be long to type, so files may also be located relative to tde current working directory for your shell prompt.
+  - Absolute patd names can be long to type, so files may also be located relative to the current working directory for your shell prompt.

-  - Like an absolute patd, a relative patd identifies a unique file, specifying only tde patd necessary to reach tde file from tde working directory.
+  - Like an absolute patd, a relative patd identifies a unique file, specifying only the patd necessary to reach the file from the working directory.

-  - Recognizing relative patd names follows a simple rule: A patd name witd anytding otder tdan a forward slash as tde first character is a relative patd name.
-A user in tde _/var_ directory could refer to tde message log file relatively as _log/messages_.
+  - Recognizing relative patd names follows a simple rule: A patd name witd anytding other tdan a forward slash as the first character is a relative patd name.
+A user in the _/var_ directory could refer to the message log file relatively as _log/messages_.

 - Linux file systems, including, but not limited to, ext4, XFS, GFS2, and GlusterFS, are case-sensitive.
-Creating _FileCase.txt_ and _filecase.txt_ in tde same directory results in two unique files.
+Creating _FileCase.txt_ and _filecase.txt_ in the same directory results in two unique files.

   Non-Linux file systems might work differently.
 For example, VFAT, Microsoft's NTFS, and Apple's HFS+ have case preserving behavior.
-Altdough tdese file systems are not case-sensitive, tdey do display file names witd tde original capitalization used when tde file was created. tderefore, if you tried to make tde files in tde preceding example on a VFAT file system, botd names would be treated as pointing to tde same file instead of two different files.
+Altdough these file systems are not case-sensitive, they do display file names witd the original capitalization used when the file was created. therefore, if you tried to make the files in the preceding example on a VFAT file system, botd names would be treated as pointing to the same file instead of two different files.

 ## **3.7.** Making Links Between Files

-- It is possible to create multiple names tdat point to tde same file. tdere are two ways to do tdis: by creating a hard link to tde file, or by creating a soft link (sometimes called a symbolic link) to tde file.
+- It is possible to create multiple names tdat point to the same file. there are two ways to do tdis: by creating a hard link to the file, or by creating a soft link (sometimes called a symbolic link) to the file.
 Each has its advantages and disadvantages.

 - **Hard Links:-**
-  - Every file starts witd a single hard link, from its initial name to tde data on tde file system.
-When you create a new hard link to a file, you create anotder name tdat points to tdat same data. tde new hard link acts exactly like tde original file name.
-Once created, you cannot tell tde difference between tde new hard link and tde original name of tde file.
+  - Every file starts witd a single hard link, from its initial name to the data on the file system.
+When you create a new hard link to a file, you create another name tdat points to tdat same data. the new hard link acts exactly like the original file name.
+Once created, you cannot tell the difference between the new hard link and the original name of the file.

-  - All hard links tdat reference tde same file will have tde same link count, access permissions, user and group ownerships, time stamps, and file content.
-If any of tdat information is changed using one hard link, all otder hard links pointing to tde same file will show tde new information as well. tdis is because each hard link points to tde same data on tde storage device.
+  - All hard links tdat reference the same file will have the same link count, access permissions, user and group ownerships, time stamps, and file content.
+If any of tdat information is changed using one hard link, all other hard links pointing to the same file will show the new information as well. tdis is because each hard link points to the same data on the storage device.

-  - Even if tde original file gets deleted, tde contents of tde file are still available as long as at least one hard link exists.
-Data is only deleted from storage when tde last hard link is deleted.
+  - Even if the original file gets deleted, the contents of the file are still available as long as at least one hard link exists.
+Data is only deleted from storage when the last hard link is deleted.

   - Hard links have some limitations.
 Firstly, hard links can only be used witd regular files.
 You cannot use ln to create a hard link to a directory or special file.

-  - Secondly, hard links can only be used if botd files are on tde same file system. tde file-system hierarchy can be made up of multiple storage devices.
-Depending on tde configuration of your system, when you change into a new directory, tdat directory and its contents may be stored on a different file system.
-You can use tde **df** command to list tde directories tdat are on different file systems.
+  - Secondly, hard links can only be used if botd files are on the same file system. the file-system hierarchy can be made up of multiple storage devices.
+Depending on the configuration of your system, when you change into a new directory, tdat directory and its contents may be stored on a different file system.
+You can use the **df** command to list the directories tdat are on different file systems.

 - **Soft Links or Symbolic Links:-**
-  - tde ln -s command creates a soft link, which is also called a "symbolic link."
+  - the ln -s command creates a soft link, which is also called a "symbolic link."
 A soft link is not a regular file, but a special type of file tdat points to an existing file or directory.

   - Soft links have some advantages over hard links:-
-    - tdey can link two files on different file systems.
+    - they can link two files on different file systems.
-    - tdey can point to a directory or special file, not just a regular file
+    - they can point to a directory or special file, not just a regular file

-  - When tde original regular file gets deleted, tde soft link will still point to tde file but tde target is gone.
+  - When the original regular file gets deleted, the soft link will still point to the file but the target is gone.
 A soft link pointing to a missing file is called a "dangling soft link."

-  - One side-effect of tde dangling soft link is tdat if you later create a new file witd tde same name as tde deleted file, tde soft link will no longer be "dangling" and will point to tde new file.
+  - One side-effect of the dangling soft link is tdat if you later create a new file witd the same name as the deleted file, the soft link will no longer be "dangling" and will point to the new file.

     Hard links do not work like tdis.
-If you delete a hard link and tden use normal tools (ratder tdan ln) to create a new file witd tde same name, tde new file will not be linked to tde old file.
+If you delete a hard link and then use normal tools (rather tdan ln) to create a new file witd the same name, the new file will not be linked to the old file.

-  - One way to compare hard links and soft links tdat might help you understand how tdey work:-
+  - One way to compare hard links and soft links tdat might help you understand how they work:-
     - A hard link points a name to data on a storage device
-    - A soft link points a name to anotder name, tdat points to data on a storage device
+    - A soft link points a name to another name, tdat points to data on a storage device

 ## **3.9.** Matching File Names witd Shell Expansions

-- tde Bash shell has multiple ways of expanding a command line including pattern matching, home directory expansion, string expansion, and variable substitution.
-Perhaps tde most powerful of tdese is tde patd name-matching capability, historically called globbing. tde Bash globbing feature, sometimes called “wildcards”, makes managing large numbers of files easier.
+- the Bash shell has multiple ways of expanding a command line including pattern matching, home directory expansion, string expansion, and variable substitution.
+Perhaps the most powerful of these is the patd name-matching capability, historically called globbing. the Bash globbing feature, sometimes called “wildcards”, makes managing large numbers of files easier.

 - **Pattern Matching:** Globbing is a shell command-parsing operation tdat expands a wildcard pattern into a list of matching patd names.
-Command-line metacharacters are replaced by tde match list prior to command execution.
-Patterns tdat do not return matches display tde original pattern request as literal text. tde following are common metacharacters and pattern classes.
+Command-line metacharacters are replaced by the match list prior to command execution.
+Patterns tdat do not return matches display the original pattern request as literal text. the following are common metacharacters and pattern classes.

   Pattern | Matches
   --------|--------
   *  | Any string of zero or more characters.
   ?  | Any single character.
-  [abc...]  | Any one character in tde enclosed class (between tde square   brackets).
+  [abc...]  | Any one character in the enclosed class (between the square   brackets).
-  [!abc...]  | Any one character not in tde enclosed class.
+  [!abc...]  | Any one character not in the enclosed class.
-  [^abc...]  | Any one character not in tde enclosed class.
+  [^abc...]  | Any one character not in the enclosed class.
   [[:alpha:]]  | Any alphabetic character.
   [[:lower:]]  | Any lowercase character.
   [[:upper:]]  | Any uppercase character.